 Data Sharing

-We encourage all biodiversity data holders to share their species and ecosystem data to NatureServe Canada and our network of CDCs.
+We encourage all biodiversity data holders to share their species and ecosystem data to NatureServe Canada and the Network of CDCs.
 By doing so you will contribute to Canada’s publicly managed knowledge base regarding the location and status of Canada’s rare and threatened biodiversity, thus ensuring that your biodiversity information will inform biodiversity science and conservation decision-making.

 NatureServe Canada works with its member CDCs to ensure that our biodiversity data is managed and distributed responsibly, according to provincial, territorial and federal data security policies and procedures.